 - Assign a HTML reference ID that is available for use outside of Interact, for example in CSS or application extensions

 Using More than One Choice Question on a Visual Page

 When you design your choice questions, keep in mind that a Page can display multiple questions (as in the example above).

-When there is more than one choice question, you'll need to indicate which choice question will determine the Interaction flow after a selection is made.
+When there is more than one choice question, you'll need to decide which choice question will determine the Flow after a selection is made.
 The checkbox This will create multiple paths in your script is provided for this purpose, as shown below: